vanzll/vanzll.github.io/_pages/about.md

 - *2024.05*  &nbsp;🎉🎉 One invention patent is officially granted.
 - *2023.12*  &nbsp;🎉🎉 As tech co-founder, I co-founded enterprise "Metasequoia Intelligence" based in Shenzhen, China.
 - *2021.09*  &nbsp;🎉🎉 Awarded *Zhejiang Guolong Inspirational* and *Diligentia Bowen* Scholarship to support my undergraduate studies in CUHK(SZ).
-- *2019.09*  &nbsp;🎉🎉 Lucky to win the 1-st prize in CMO 1-st round (Chongqing Province).
+- *2019.09*  &nbsp;🎉🎉 Lucky to win the 1-st prize in Provincial Chinese Mathematics Olympiad (CMO).
 Thanks for this intellectually-rewarding experience.

 </div>
 </div>